OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 to authenticate our app by
  * installing the `auth0.js` library with `npm install --save auth0-js`
  * Under the settings section of the page, add `http://localhost:4200/callback` as the Allowed Callback URLs.
- * We will create an authentication service with `ng g s auth --module app.module` command.
+ * We will create an authentication service with `ng g s auth/auth --module app.module` command.
  * Once the auth.service file is created, add the following content to the file;
  ```ts
 import { Injectable } from '@angular/core';